linearcollider/ILC_plots_and_graphics/snowmass2021_whitepaper/ILC500/README.md

 -----
 Left- and right-handed couplings of dark $Z$ to leptons, measured by a short dedicated ILC run on the dark $Z$ resonance (assumed to be at 400 GeV in this illustrative example).
 The benchmark model generates parity-violating dark $Z$ couplings to matter through a combination of mass and kinetic mixing.
 Orange, blue and green lines correspond to alternative models that can be ruled out by this measurement.
-From Ref.~\cite{San:2022uud}. \label{fig:darkZcouplings}}
+From Ref. \cite{San:2022uud}.

 [<img src="figures/Confidence.png" width="200" />](figures/Confidence.pdf)